markwragg/markwragg.github.io/_posts/2018-01-05-intermittent-isilon-file-operation-interruptions.md

 ```
 *Immediately after which the disruptions no longer occurred.*

----
-I wanted to Blog this issue for two reasons:
+---I wanted to Blog this issue for two reasons:

 1. When googling, I found nothing like this on the internet, at least related specifically to an Isilon.
 It took me several days of solid work to resolve, so I hope to save someone else at least some of that time.
 2. In a job interview recently I was asked to describe a complex problem I solved and how I went about solving it.
 I completely blanked on the question (which is annoying because as a former manager I used to ask this classic question all the time so really should have expected it).
 It occurred to me that what I describe here would (perhaps) now be a good example to use in the future.
 However I found even just a few weeks later I was already struggling to recall it.
 This blog post will hopefully rectify that.